 Purple sweet potato

-Where to find this – the sweet potato is typically a side dish to many take out places and in many plate lunch specials that you can find at takeout places, deli stands and road side places selling Hawaiian meals.
+Where to find this – the sweet potato is typically a Hawiian side dish to many take out places and in many plate lunch specials that you can find at takeout places, deli stands and road side places selling Hawaiian meals.

 Always present at every Hawaiian meal and one of the most basic Hawaiian dish you’ll find at any Hawaiian meal gathering is Poi.
 Basically Poi is a staple starch food for Hawaiians which is a sticky paste made with taro root and pounded with a poi ponder and water added until it is the right gooey consistency.
 Left out a few days to ferment, the poi adds more of a sour taste to the starch

-What is Haupia – a favorite dessert that is like a coconut pudding, Haupia is made with coconut milk, sugar and some cornstarch to create the thick dessert.
+A favorite dessert that is like a coconut pudding, Haupia is made with coconut milk, sugar and some cornstarch to create the thick dessert.
 The perfect way to cap off a delicious Hawaiian meal is to serve haupia or different versions of this popular coconut Hawaiian dessert.

 Where to find haupia – sold in a mixed plate with other Hawaiian style food at many take out places, mom and pop shops.
 You can order haupia separately as a dessert and some come with different variations like sweet potato layered in with the Haupia

 Hawaiian cuisine and side dishes are not complete without having some lomi salmon.
 A mixture of diced tomatoes, onions and cured raw salmon or salted fish.
 This is typically served cold and mixed with poi to complement the salty flavors.
 Making Lomi salmon is very easy to make as a traditional Hawaiian recipe.
 Basically you find the best fresh ingredients above using salmon, onions, tomatoes and green onions and follow the recipe directions above.
-Lomi salmon makes a perfect complement to any other Hawaiian traditional dish.
+Lomi salmon makes a perfect complement to any other Hawaiian traditional food as a side dish.

-Where to find lomi salmon – a staple dish included in any mixed Hawaiian plate, you’ll find poi included with most meals as a side dish.
+Where to find lomi salmon – a staple dish included in any mixed Hawaiian plate, you’ll find lomi salmon included with most meals as a delicious Hawaiian side dish.

 Chicken long rice